The meaning of the sleep phases

 3. The importance of sleep cycles

-During the night we go through several sleep cycles.
-One cycle lasts approx. 90 to 110 minutes and consists of the fixed sequence of the five sleep stages, with the ratio of sleep phases within a sleep cycle changing over the course of the night.
-At the beginning of our sleep we experience longer periods of deep sleep because these are urgently needed to restore the energy reserves used up throughout the day.
-At the end of the night we spend more time in REM sleep, in which the available energy can be used for important brain functions.
-The first two sleep cycles, the so-called core sleep, are particularly important for the recovery of the body and brain and the most important restorative processes take place in our cells and the nervous system.
-In order to wake up completely restful in the morning, it is important to go through around 4 to 7 sleep cycles and therefore sleep between 7 and 8 hours.
+We go through several sleep cycles during the night.
+A cycle lasts around 90 to 110 minutes and consists of a fixed sequence of five sleep stages, with the ratio of sleep phases within a sleep cycle changing over the course of the night.
+At the beginning of our sleep we experience longer deep sleep phases because these are urgently needed to restore the energy reserves used up during the day.
+Towards the end of the night we then spend more time in REM sleep, during which the available energy can be used for important brain functions.
+The first two sleep cycles, known as core sleep, are therefore particularly important for the recovery of the body and brain, and the most important building processes take place in our cells and nervous system.
+However, to wake up completely rested in the morning it is important to go through around 4 to 7 sleep cycles and therefore sleep between 7 and 8 hours.

 4. Conclusion